yusufcodes/cssgrid-wesbos/README.md

 Items can be given the **order** property with a **numbered value** to denote the order of the elements.

-## Nesting Grid with Album Layouts
+## 19 - Nesting Grid with Album Layouts
+## 20 - CSS Grid Image Gallery
+Both of these are small mini-projects to practice CSS Grid, no new knowledge gained therefore no notes made for these sections.

+## 21 - Flexbox vs CSS Grid

 ```css

 ```

-## Extra Notes
-Notes in this section may be from other sources, such as Mozilla Developer Network or CSS-Tricks.